top of page

 WYEMOTION

-The upper Wye is home to the Plynlimon/Pumlumon massif, which feeds the Wye.
-Leading up to it is the Wye Valley Walk that takes you through mountain, vales, forest and farmsteads that have stood the test of time.
+The upper Wye is home to the Plynlimon massif, which feeds the Wye.
+Leading up to it is the Wye Valley Walk that takes you through mountain, vales, forest and farmsteads that have been here a long time .
 Plynlimon/Pumlumons interior is obscured from the world of the lower valley.
-In this short 3 minute video we capture the area evocative in every way.
-Enjoy!
+This 3-minute video is a short record of that landscape as we moved through it.

 Follow me on Instagram